 - Massachusetts – Massachusetts Ocean Plan (Plan completed in 2009; review and update of the plan in 2015)

 - Rhode Island– Rhode Island Special Area Management Plan (plan completed in 2010)

-- Connecticut – Blue Plan for Long Island Sound
+- Connecticut – Blue Plan for Long Island Sound (plan completed in 2021)

 The Mid-Atlantic Ocean Plan was developed by six states – New York, New Jersey, Delaware, Maryland, Virginia, and Pennsylvania – along with federal, fishery management council, and tribal partners.
 The Mid-Atlantic finalized their plan in December 2016.